smnhs/vimrc/README.md

 Now enter the command mode either with ':' or ';'.
 This saves pressing the shift key for my keyboard layout.
 But you can map it to whatever fits for you.

 ### Line Numbers
 Turn line numbers on:
 `set nu`
 Show relative linenumber to current line on:
 `set relativenumber`
-This is helpful for navigating if you want to jump to a specific point.
+This is helpful for navigating or other position related actions.

 ### Auto close brackets and quotes
 This code inserts the second bracket or quote automatically after tipping the first.
 But it still does not work as convenient as you may be used to.